-Soundcloud does not allow me to order and organize audio files to my taste.
-It is hoped that the info and links below for a simpler and cleaner navigation through the archive.
+Soundcloud does not allow me to order and organize audio files to my taste, so use the info and links below for a simpler and cleaner navigation through the archive.
 All of my recordings are free for downloading from Soundcloud.

 2001-Present: The Reason Era